exonum/exonum-doc/src/architecture/consensus.md

 on the system throughput and latency.
 Indeed, it splits transactions processing among the stages of the algorithm:

-- On the prevote stage validators only ensure that a list of transactions included in the proposal is correct (the validator checks that all the transactions in the `Propose` are already stored by this node.
+- On the prevote stage, validators only ensure that a list of transactions included in the proposal is correct (the validator checks that all the transactions in the `Propose` are already stored by this node.
 Correctness of a transaction is verified when the transaction is received; nodes do not store incorrect transactions.)
-- On the precommit stage validators apply the transactions to the current blockchain state
+- On the precommit stage, validators apply the transactions to the current blockchain state
-- On the commit stage validators ensure that they achieved the same state after applying the transactions in the proposal
+- On the commit stage, validators ensure that they achieved the same state after applying the transactions in the proposal

 If a Byzantine validator sends out proposals with a different transactions order